alvarofranq/eventr/cran-comments.md

 ##  This is a resubmission.
 In this version we have:

-* Improved package description.
-* Added the Value section in the documentation of the functions
+* Revised the values section in the documentation

 ## Test environments
 * local Windows 10 Pro, R 4.0.0